Related Features

 Published on October 3, 2024

-R.O.S.E. at Park Avenue Armory; Photo: Stephanie Berger
+"R.O.S.E" at the Park Avenue Armory.
+Photo: Stephanie Berger

-Costume Design Maria Grazia Chiuri, Christian Dior Couture
+Costume designers: Maria Grazia Chiuri and Christian Dior Couture

 Under the massive vaulted roof of The Park Avenue Armory, amid the flurry of New York Fashion Week, R.O.S.E, a week-long captivating experience with ritualistic dance movement stimulates every one of our senses.
 The stirring electronic soundscape played by DJ Ben UFO makes two-and-a-half-hours seem to disappear.